wrynearson/Lagrange/_posts/2020-07-14-geneva-genova.md

 This was truly a ride of a lifetime, as we could explore three countries in less than a week (if you don't count our week-long break).
 The trip had it all - mountains, sea, forests, gelato, wild exposed camping, beaches, gelato, good food, and more gelato.
 Every other aspect of cycling in Italy made up for the sub-optimal roads, while France was a different kind of cycling perfection.

 We were exhausted at the end... but not done.
 The trip was so good that we decided to do another one, just a few days after, through central Italy.
 More on that next time.

+*Note: This trip took place in July 2020 and was written in the fall and winter of 2020/2021.*